ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-ie.md

 ![cant_connect_server](images/cant_connect_server.png){.thumbnail}

-You have launched the installation of a 1-click module in [advanced mode](../web_hosting_web_hosting_modules/#advanced-module-installation) on a database located on a [CloudDB server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
+You have launched the installation of a 1-click module in [advanced mode](../web_hosting_web_hosting_modules/#advanced-module-installation) on a database located on a [Web Cloud Databases server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
 You received this error message by email.
 This means that the database server name you specified is incorrect.

 Click on the `Web Cloud`{.action} section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) then on the `Databases`{.action} tab.